llmware-ai/llmware/README.md

                 "billion yen.
 Data from Japan’s customs agency revealed that exports in September " "increased 4.3% year on year, while imports slid 16.3% compared to the same period " "last year.
-According to FactSet, exports to Asia fell for the ninth straight month, " "which reflected ongoing China weakness.
+According to FactSet, exports to Asia fell for the ninth straight month, " "which reflected ongoing China's weakness.
 Exports were supported by shipments to " "Western markets, FactSet added. — Lim Hui Jie"},

     {"query": "When did the LISP machine market collapse?",